 We visited Portugal out of high season in March.
 You can find our full Portugal road trip itinerary for 4 days here.

 When we planned our trip to Portugal, I was a bit disappointed, that we won’t be able to visit the northern town Aveiro, full of beautifully painted houses.
 However, while searching through the internet for the places to see in the south of the country, I found the city of the red doors – and I knew that this is going to be our must-see stop.

 Porto Covo, Portugal

-Porto Covo, located on the Alentejo coast of Portugal, is a tiny fishing village.
+Porto Covo (or Porto Côvo), located in the Alentejo coast of Portugal, is a tiny fishing village.
 Populated only by over 1000 people, it’s a hidden gem.
 With access to the beautiful beaches, sheltered by the jagged rocks and colourful old quarter, it makes a nice place to visit during the road trip around Portugal.

 The town was rebuilt in 1755 after being hit by the earthquake.
 In the center there is the main square – Praça Marquês de Pombal, designed by the first Baron of Porto Covo.
 That’s, where you can find the prettiest white houses with a bright red door and blue paint.
 Most of them were shut when we were visiting, but they looked like restaurants and small local shops – in the high season they should be open and bring more life to the square.

 What to see in Porto Covo, Portugal

 The town also has a harbour and a fort partially destroyed during the earthquake.
 In the sea, around 250 meters from the shore you can see the small uninhabited island Pessegueiro.
 It was one of the first center of activity of the region leading back to the Roman trade.
 There is also a fort there, that can be seen from the land.
 The island can be visited, however, there are no organised trips, so you would need to arrange it yourself.

 Beaches in Porto Covo area – the best Porto Covo beaches